akhikhl/multiproject-git-gradle/README.md

 Implied semantics:

-* Whenever a project has gitBase property, the script will use it for calculating git-repository.
+* Whenever a project has gitBase property, the script will use it for calculating git-repository URI the following way:
+URI = gitBase + "/" + name + ".git"
 * Whenever a project does not have gitBase property, the script will use "global" gitBase property for calculating git-repository.

 In this concrete example (above) "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git",